garamond13/alt-scale/README.md

 #### Kernel radius (R)
 Kernel radius determines the kernel size, which is (2 * kernel radius) when upscaling or (2 * kernel radius * downscale ratio * antialiasing amount) when downscaling.

+#### Kernel blur (B)
+Effectively values smaller than 1 sharpen the kernel and values larger than 1 blur the kernel, 1 is neutral.
+Only affects widowed sinc kernels.

 #### Antiringing (AR)
 Only for upscale.
 Reduces ringing artifacts.